OLX: a simple sovereign bankruptcy procedure

 But I should be fair to pre-President Obama—whom I really like calling the Good One.
 I feel that if this locution could be persuaded to spread, it might be of some benefit to humanity.
 Needless to say, I don’t mean it satirically.

 Because after watching the clip above, my impression is that the Good One is exactly that: good.
 That is, he is good at his job, which is all you can ask of anyone.
 More precisely, he talks like a competent manager.
-If I was working in at a startup and I had a boss who gave pep talks this good, I’d feel quite comfortable with the administration.
+If I were working in at a startup and I had a boss who gave pep talks this good, I’d feel quite comfortable with the administration.
 Management is more than just talk, but can you call the Obama campaign anything but a successful operation?
 The graphic design alone is brilliant.

 There is only one problem: this outfit is very good at winning presidential elections.
 We have no reason to think it is any good at anything else.
 The candidate is a great presidential candidate.
 He will probably be a good president, too.
 Of course, that is to say he will be good at reading his lines and pretending to be an 18th-century statesman, which is the job of a US President in 2008.
 Perhaps we should just write in Paul Giamatti, who I’m sure could act the Good One off the stage.